Atlas7/bokeh-app-uk-road-accidents-viz/README.md

 Once both steps are done we should expect to see the pickled (`.pkl` ) files in the `apps/webapp/data` directory.

+<a id="local-docker-deploy"></a>
 ## Local Docker Deployment and Test

 The eventual deployment option chosen is [Heroku](https://www.heroku.com/) (for hosting the app) and Docker (for managing the deployment pipeline).
 This combo turns out to work quite well for rapid prototyping purpose.

 ### Why I choose Heroku and Docker for deployment

-Mainly driven by ease of use, free tier, familarity (I've used it before), and plenty of documentations / stackoverflow troubleshoots online.
+Mainly driven by ease of use, free tier, familiarity (I've used it before), and plenty of documentations / stackoverflow troubleshoots online.
 Here summarises some of the decisions I made along the way:

 - Option 1: Initially I tried out the [Heroku conda-buildpack](https://github.com/kennethreitz/conda-buildpack) - I had to drop this option in the end due to its inability to pull conda packages from other channels other than the default `continuum` Channel (at the time of writing this).
 See [this GitHub issue 11](https://github.com/kennethreitz/conda-buildpack/issues/11).
 - Option 2: I also considered the default Heroku deploy option also which uses vanila `pip` instead of conda.
 I had to drop this option in the end due to complexity (most Bokeh / Datashader / HoloViews examples are based on Conda packages.
 To port to using `pip` could be an overhaul).
 - Option 3:  The `README` file of the conda-buildpack however suggests there is an alternative Heroku-recommended option - [Heroku Docker Deployment](https://devcenter.heroku.com/articles/container-registry-and-runtime#getting-started).
-This option appears to offer most flexibilty and robustness for both local and remote deployment.
-Though at the time of writing this my Docker skill was quite basic I believe it could be a good opportunity to learn and pick up this emerging technologies - the long term benefits could be worth it (at the short-term learning curve).
+This option appears to offer most flexibility and robustness for both local and remote deployment.
+Though at the time of writing this my Docker skill was quite basic I believe it could be a good opportunity to learn and pick up this emerging technology - the long term benefits could be worth it (at the short-term learning curve).

 This section documents how I deployment a Docker-ized Bokeh app locally (without the Heroku part yet)